TylerDurham/spfx-viva-connections-extensions/README.md

 Customer feedback indicated that the default search experience in Viva Connections was confusing to end users (e.g. they must wait for a delay before being able to choose to search in SharePoint).

 This extension provides a dedicated search box on every page in the Home Site when rendered in Viva Connections.
-It only appears within Viva Connections - ```it will not show up in the desktop browser!```
+It only appears within Viva Connections - ```it will not show up in the desktop browser!``` 😎

 ### Home Button on Every Page

 Navigating certain pages in Viva Connections can be tricky... this extension places a **Home Button** on each page so that users can get back to the start quickly and easily.
-The **Home Button** only appears within Viva Connections - ```it will not show up in the desktop browser!```
+The **Home Button** only appears within Viva Connections - ```it will not show up in the desktop browser!``` 😎

 ## Known Issues

-* Search suggestions not implemented - ```yet!```
+* Search suggestions not implemented - ```yet!``` 😎
+* Does not appear on external pages (i.e. pages NOT stored in SharePoint). 😞

 ## Used SharePoint Framework Version